 Inspired by a 1957 essay by John R. Schaefer, the Trail to Tomorrow is an interpretive and educational walk through several distinct forest types.
 A round-trip loop of 0.6 miles, Trail to Tomorrow leaves from the end of Tough End in the village of Grand Lake Stream (parking is available at the West Grand Lake Dam).
 Information about local ecology is displayed on several interpretive signs along the trail.
 Enjoy a quiet stroll above Grand Lake Stream, learning about the different flora and fauna of the Downeast Lakes Community Forest.

-DLLT’s newest hiking trail, “Phase 1” of the Pineo Peaks Trail explores a remote section of the Community Forest.
+DLLT’s newest hiking trail, the Pineo Peaks Trail explores a remote section of the Community Forest located entirely within ecological reserve.
 Head north on the Amazon Road for 8 miles, and turn left onto the Pineo Point Road and drive for 1.6 miles.
-The trailhead will be on your left.
-Located entirely within an ecological reserve, the trail winds through mixed hardwood forest, climbing a ridge with partial views of West Grand Lake.
+There are two trailhead access points from the parking location.
+The trailhead on your left will lead you on a 1.3-mile hike (round-trip) up to Pineo Peak and winds through mixed hardwood forest, climbing a ridge with partial views of West Grand Lake.
 Near the top, the trail forms a small lollipop loop, exploring unique geological formations of granite ledges, small crevasses, and extensive caves and rockfalls.
-Future phases will include connecting the trail to the Princeton Island Cove campsite, and traversing both Pineo Peaks.
+Back at parking, the second trailhead is located on the right and leads to the lake.
+It parallels the shore for 1.6 miles, crossing Oxbrook Stream, and ends at the Princeton Island campsite.